underscoreio/underscoreio/src/html/_books/creative-scala.md

 ## Overview

-Creative Scala is aimed at developers who have no prior experience in Scala.
-It is designed to give you a fun introduction to functional programming.
-We assume you have some familiarity with another programming language but little or no experience with Scala or other functional languages.

 Our goal is to demonstrate the building blocks that Scala developers use to create programs in a clear, succinct, and declarative manner.
 Working through the exercises in the book should take a few hours, after which you will know the basics of programming in Scala and have a feel of how the functional programming mindset works.

 The exercises in Creative Scala are based on a functional graphics library called [Doodle][doodle].
 Although Doodle is primarily designed to make programming fun and creative, it is based on universal concepts that apply to all well-designed software written in a functional style.